warren-bank/mirror-XMail-mail-server/Readme.txt

 	M	= open mailing features
 	R	= open relay features ( bypass all other relay blocking traps )

+	When PLAIN or LOGIN authentication mode are used a first lookup in MAILUSERS.TAB accounts is performed to avoid duplicating informations with SMTPAUTH.TAB.
+	So using these authentication modes a user must use as username the full email address ( the : separator is permitted instead @ ) and as password his POP3 password.
+	If the lookup succeed the  SERVER.TAB  variable  "DefaultSmtpPerms"  is used to assign user SMTP permissions ( default MR ).
+	If the lookup will fail then  SMTPAUTH.TAB  lookup is done.

 	SMTPEXTAUTH.TAB :